DataPools/HQTriviaPatcher/README.md

 ## Instructions
 1. Open Terminal/cmd.exe
 2. Clone the repo by using `git clone https://github.com/DataPools/HQTriviaPatcher`
-3. Go into the director using `cd HQTriviaPatcher`
+3. Navigate into the directory using `cd HQTriviaPatcher`
 4. Execute ```keytool -genkey -v -keystore my-release-key.jks -alias my-alias -keyalg RSA -keysize 2048 -validity 10000```, make sure that you remember the password you set.
 5. Connect an Android device with HQTrivia installed to the computer.
 6. Run patch.sh with `chmod +x patch.sh && ./patch.sh`